pbaljet/CPSC-4970/docs/modules/m6/lectures.md

 # Stuxnet Vulnerability Case Study

-In this case study we will look into on of the most sophisticated worms ever built to attack Iranian centrifuges tha were being used to enrich uranium.
-The key aspect of this case study is the use of stolen secrets to perform code signing so software could be installed on a system without any warnings.
+In this case study we will look into one of the most sophisticated worms ever built.
+This work was targeted to attack Iranian centrifuges that were being used to enrich uranium.
+The key aspect of this case study is the use of stolen secrets to perform code signing so software drivers could be installed on a system without any warnings.

 > [*Video: Stuxnet Worm Case Study*](https://auburn.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=e95b04e0-c8d5-47c0-bf20-aec200017083)